-The curve of the stones toward the Southern side of the spillway suggest early Confederate suggest, but after 1862, the flow straightens.
+The curve of the stones toward the Southern side of the spillway suggest early Confederate success, but after 1862, the flow straightens.
 After Appomattox, the two sides of the stream come together again and then flows through a bridge that highlights the thirteenth, fourteenth, and fifteenth amendments.

 While the statement is true, it’s a total dodge of the slavery issue—but a reflection of the early 2000s, when the Park Service made an effort to avoid controversy.
 It wasn’t until heading into the sesquicentennial before the NPS finally decided to fully embrace slavery as the cause of the war, and some places still deal with it more gingerly than others.
 This is the most ginger handling of it I’ve yet seen.

 Another block invites further reflection: “ The United States as we know it today began not with the Revolution of 1776 but rather in the new nation that emerged from the Civil War.”
 That reminds me of the old point that prior to the Civil War, people said “The United States are…” but today we say “The United States is….”
-We’re not singular instead of plural.
+We’re now singular instead of plural.

 Overall, there is a lot happening in this plaza.
 Much of it is subtle – perhaps too subtle for most people to even notice.
 For me, though, that kind of depth and richness makes the memorial something worth visiting over and over.
 There is always something new to discover and appreciate and think about.
-It can continue to be provocative and contemplative, which is a hallmark of good heart.
+It can continue to be provocative and contemplative, which is a hallmark of good art.

 But even for those who don’t pick up on the memorial’s many levels, it is still cool and interesting to look at.
 That, too, makes it good art.